-As massage therapy grows in popularity, it is quite common to see the term “deep tissue massage” on service menus and websites.
-However, there is very little consistency as to how this is defined between massage schools, massage therapists, spas, and wellness clinics.
+You often see the term “deep tissue massage” on the service menus and websites of massage therapy.
+However, there’s very little consistency as to how this is defined between massage schools, massage therapists, spas, and wellness clinics.

-Because there is such a variance of protocols used with deep tissue massage, a more common definition of this type of session lies in the intention of the individual therapist, not one particular modality or technique.
-These sessions typically result in work that focuses on treating one area of the body using firmer or more sustained pressure, which can diverge from the generalized full-body flow of a relaxation-based massage.
+Because there are so many protocols used with deep tissue massage, a more common definition of this type of session lies in the intention of the therapist, not one particular modality or technique.

-Deep tissue massage encompasses a number of therapeutic methods that are requested by clients who are looking for injury rehabilitation, joint mobilization or treatment of specific musculoskeletal ailments.
-These methods tend to be very popular among athletes for treatment of sports-related issues, as well as for those who deal with chronic pain conditions.
+Deep tissue massage uses a number of methods that clients often request who are looking for injury rehabilitation, joint mobilization, or treatment of specific muscle and joint problems.
+These methods tend to be very popular among athletes for treating sports-related issues and for those who deal with chronic pain.

-Modalities that often employ a “deep tissue” approach include sports massage, Shiatsu techniques, Thai, and Balinese style massage, and numerous other neuromuscular offshoots.
+Modalities that often use a “deep tissue” approach include sports massage, shiatsu, Thai, lomi lomi, and Balinese style massage, and numerous other offshoots.

 Swedish massage vs. deep tissue massage

-Swedish massage sessions are generally performed by applying oil or lotion onto a client’s skin in a flowing, continuous manner with steady pressure applied across the entire surface of the body area being worked.
-The pressure used during these sessions is typically light to moderate (based on the preference of the client) and offers attention to the overall body for a generalized relaxation experience.
+Swedish massage sessions are generally performed by applying oil or lotion onto your skin in a flowing, continuous manner with steady pressure applied across the entire surface of the body.

-While a Swedish massage session will offer attention to the overall body, deep tissue massage sessions tend to integrate a more focused goal for a client.
-The massage therapist will initially incorporate Swedish massage in order to allow the client to acclimate to their touch, warm up the tissues, and hone in on a specific area of concern.
+While a Swedish massage session will offer attention to the whole body, deep tissue massage sessions tend to focus more on your specific goal.
+The massage therapist will start with Swedish massage to allow you to get used to their touch, warm up the tissues, and hone in on a specific area of concern.

 With the five foundational massage strokes, deep tissue massage often incorporates forearm and elbow moves applied with varying pressure to a targeted area.
 Stretching—either actively or passively—can also be added into a deep tissue massage, which is a predominant element in athletic treatments, Hawaiian lomi lomi, Thai, and Balinese style massages.

 Stripping, or deep friction pressure, can also be applied with the therapist’s knuckles, elbows, forearms, or thumbs.
-Deep tissue massages do not always include oil or lotion and can be performed with clients who are fully clothed while the therapist sometimes focuses on a specific area of the body.
+Deep tissue massages don’t always include oil or lotion and can be performed while you’re fully clothed.

 Deep tissue massage myths

-Every person receiving a massage has a different threshold for both what is considered their level of feeling soothed and also their level of counterproductive pain.
-Pressure preferences can also change for clients based on the area of the body (for example, shoulders may be able to handle more pressure than the legs) and with time (what is preferred one week may change in a month based on the individual’s lifestyle, activities, or stress levels).
+Everybody has a different threshold for both what’s considered their level of feeling soothed and also their level of counterproductive pain.
+Pressure preferences can also change based on the area of the body.
+For example, shoulders may be able to handle more pressure than the calves.

-Applying excessive pressure in a deep tissue massage can create an adverse reaction in the body; the right amount of stimulation to the tissues can elicit a relaxation response, while too much will cause the body to tense up and go into a protective mode.
-If a therapist creates a pain response in their client, anxiety and tension will spike in the nervous system and effectively negates any beneficial effects of the massage.
+A painful response may cause anxiety and tension to spike in the nervous system and negates any beneficial effects of the massage.
 In some cases, bruising and tissue damage can occur, which is absolutely not a desirable result from a massage that is meant to improve health.

-Depending on the type of touch and length of time of compression, they transmit information at different rates. depending on what is detected.
-These cutaneous nerve fibers innervate the skin, skeletal muscles, bones, and joints, and when a massage therapist applies pressure, stretching, kneading, and stroking to the skin, signals are transmitted to the brain to effect somatosensory changes.
+Depending on the type of touch and duration of compression, they transmit information at different rates. depending on what is detected.
+These cutaneous nerve fibers innervate the skin, skeletal muscles, bones, and joints.
+When a massage therapist applies pressure, stretching, kneading, and stroking to the skin, signals are transmitted to your brain and changes how you sense your body.